pytorch/pytorch/README.md

 **NOTE:** Must be built with a docker version > 18.06

 The `Dockerfile` is supplied to build images with CUDA 11.1 support and cuDNN v8.
-You can pass `PYTHON_VERSION=x.y` make variable to specify which Python version is to be used by Miniconda, or leave it unset to use the default.
+You can pass `PYTHON_VERSION=x.y` make variable to specify which Python version is to be used by Miniconda or leave it unset to use the default.
 ```bash
 make -f docker.Makefile